JunhuiShen/IPC_project/3D_IPC/Readme.md

 # 3D IPC — Incremental Potential Contact Simulation

-A 3D physics simulation of deformable triangle meshes using **Incremental Potential Contact (IPC)** and solved with a **nonlinear Gauss–Seidel solver**.
+A 3D simulator for deformable triangle meshes (cloth / thin shells) built around **Incremental Potential Contact (IPC)**.
+Each time step optimizes an incremental potential with a **nonlinear Gauss–Seidel solver** (serial or parallel), using continuous collision detection to keep every intermediate state intersection-free.

-The simulation pipeline consists of:
+## What the simulator does

+Per time step, the optimizer minimizes an incremental potential made of:

+- **Inertial term** — implicit Euler predictor against the current velocity field.
+- **Elastic term** — corotated membrane energy + Grinspun-style discrete-shell hinge bending (`kB` controls bending stiffness; `kB = 0` disables it).
+- **IPC log-barrier contact** — node–triangle and segment–segment barriers built
+  from a swept-AABB BVH broad phase.
+- **Pin springs** — soft positional constraints for fixed vertices.

+The nonlinear solve is driven by:

-- **CCD-projected initial guess**: advances toward the inertial predictor using parallel cubic CCD
+1. **CCD-projected initial guess** — advance toward the inertial predictor using parallel cubic CCD so the starting iterate is already intersection-free.
-- **Nonlinear Gauss–Seidel solver**: local 3x3 Newton solve per vertex with linear CCD step filtering
+2. **Gauss–Seidel iterations** — local 3×3 Newton solve per vertex, each step
+   filtered by linear CCD and accepted only if the global residual drops.
-- **Incremental broad phase**: swept-AABB BVH with local refit after each vertex commit
+3. **Incremental broad phase** — swept-AABB BVH with local ancestor-only refit after each accepted vertex update.
-- **Parallel solver**: certified-region conflict graph with greedy coloring for safe concurrent vertex updates
+4. **Parallel mode** (`--use_parallel`) — certified-region conflict graph with
+   greedy coloring so independent vertices can be committed concurrently.

 ## Requirements

-- C++17 compiler (GCC 9+, Clang 10+, or MSVC 2019+)
+- C++17 compiler (GCC 9+, Clang 10+, MSVC 2019+)
 - CMake 3.10+
 - Eigen3
-- OpenMP
+- OpenMP (on macOS: `brew install libomp`)
 - GoogleTest

 ## Build